Akhilraj739/Artic_Delta/README.md

 *   **Requirement**: This feature requires **Android 14 (API Level 34) or higher**.
 *   **Device Compatibility**: Currently, this app works best on **Pixel devices, Stock Android, and AOSP-based Custom ROMs** that provide the official "Single App" selection dialog.

-Some manufacturers (such as Samsung, Xiaomi, etc.) may hide this option in their custom system skins, forcing the app to capture the **"Entire Screen."** In Entire Screen mode, the meter will detect all visual updates, including system UI animations and **120Hz "Touch Boost" spikes** triggered by your finger input.
+Some manufacturers (such as Samsung, Xiaomi, etc.) may hide this option in their custom system skins, forcing the app to capture the **"Entire Screen."** In Entire Screen mode, the meter will detect all visual updates, including system UI animations and **Refresh rate "Touch Boost" spikes** triggered by your finger input.
 This is a platform-level limitation of the Android security sandbox for non-root apps on certain proprietary skins.

 ## 👥 Community & Support